syncfusion-content/xamarin-docs/Xamarin/Range-Slider/Overview.md

 documentation: ug
 ---

-# Overview
+# Xamarin Range Slider (SfRangeSlider) Overview

-The range slider control for Xamarin.Forms allows you select a range of values within the specified minimum and maximum limits.
+The Range Slider control for Xamarin.Forms allows you select a range of values within the specified minimum and maximum limits.
 The range can be selected by moving the thumb along track.

 ![](images/overview.png)